fastify/fastify/docs/Reference/Errors.md

 #### FST_ERR_AJV_CUSTOM_OPTIONS_OPT_NOT_OBJ
 <a id="FST_ERR_AJV_CUSTOM_OPTIONS_OPT_NOT_OBJ"></a>

-Sajv.customOptions option should be an object.
+ajv.customOptions option should be an object.

 #### FST_ERR_AJV_CUSTOM_OPTIONS_OPT_NOT_ARR
 <a id="FST_ERR_AJV_CUSTOM_OPTIONS_OPT_NOT_ARR"></a>